shohei-kojima/integrated_HHV6_recon/README.md

 ### required software for running with default settings
 - Linux (recommended: Ubuntu 18.04)

-- Python 3.7 or later
+- Python 3.7 or later  **Please use Python 3.7 or later.
+Python 3.6 does NOT work!**
 - pysam 0.15.2 or later
 - matplotlib 3.1.1 or later

 - hisat2 2.1.0 or later
-- samtools 1.9 or later
+- samtools 1.10 or later
 - bcftools 1.9 or later
 - bamCoverage 3.3.1 or later (deeptools 3.3.1 or later)
 - gatk 4.1.7.0 or later